taylorfturner/taylorfturner_old/README.md

 - :office: Principal ML Engineer with over half a decade of niche real-world experience
 - :book: L3 Candidate in the CFA Program
-- :moneybag: Previous hedge fund analyst specializing in designing trading systems and sentiment analysis models
+- :moneybag: Previous hedge fund analyst where Taylor specialized in designing trading systems and sentiment analysis models
-- :chart_with_upwards_trend: I trade my own PA using quantitative systems
+- :chart_with_upwards_trend: Taylor trades his own PA using quantitative systems